 Big Google search changes 2015

 April 21 is a ‘very important date’

 If you’ve been putting off optimizing your website, we’d strongly encourage you to update it now.
-Once April 21 arrives, you may be left dealing with a significant drop in traffic.
+Once April 21 arrives, you may be left dealing with a significant drop in ranking and traffic.
 And recovery will likely be more difficult than preparing now.

 There are plenty of testing tools to help:

 - If you want to test a few pages, you can use the Mobile-Friendly Test.

 - If you have a site, you can use Webmaster Tools to get a full list of usability issues across your site using the Mobile Usability Report.

 - If it’s not already, make sure your website displays properly on mobile using responsive design or a separate mobile site – although with the latter, take precautions to avoid creating duplicate content.

 - Using mobile-only 404′s to hybrid a mobile site.